News Archive

 By Sandra Z. Armstrong

-As your newly elected president, I present this list of Sof endeavors and “shout outs” since our annual meeting on May 25, 2018.
+Aloha Everyone, As your newly elected president, I present this list of Sof endeavors and “shout outs” since our annual meeting on May 25, 2018.
 It has been a very busy year to be president because Sof Ma’arav is a shul that never sleeps!
 I continue to be amazed and forever proud of our accomplishments.
 But this is not about me, it is about all of you out there who contribute to this newsletter, come to Sof Ma’arav services, welcome the strangers from near and far, open their homes to our “snow birds,” become new Torah readers and cheer your friends on, make special dishes for our potluck onegs or bring something special from home, actively engage in Torah / Talmud / Hebrew studies, support our local Jewish community in many ways, and go with the flow of Shabbat throughout the week in preparation for the next Shabbat when we will be together again.
+Sandra Z.

 Presidential Remarks & Thoughts: